FSipiano/newbieDictionary/README.md

 **PR** - also a marketing term meaning 'Press release'.
 Means anything going out to be published into the wide world for others to see.
 You could create a PR for a PR I suppose...

-**Text editor** - Somewhere that you can write code.
-Microsoft Word is a text editor.
-Notepad is a text editor.
-It is pretty much just somewhere that you can hit the keyboard and stuff appears...

-**Version Control** or **Source Control** - A system for managing changes and edits made to a document.
-Popular version control systems (VCS) include Git and Subversion (SVN).

 **Repository** - A house for your code, stored online.
 Repositories are collections of source code

 **Refactor** - means to look over and rewrite your code in a different way.
 Maybe you learned a better way to do it, so you rewrite it.